fdanese/power-outages/README.md

 # Framing a Prediction Problem

 #### Goal
-The goal of this prediction task is to estimate the duration of a power outage (`OUTAGE.DURATION`, measured in minutes) based on other features in the dataset.
-Accurately predicting outage durations can help energy companies better allocate resources, optimize recovery efforts, and improve customer satisfaction during outages.
+The goal of this prediction task is to classify the primary cause of power outages (`CAUSE.CATEGORY`) based on available information such as the time of the outage, regional characteristics, and the scale of the outage.
+By predicting the cause of outages, energy companies can proactively allocate resources and develop strategies to mitigate future outages based on patterns in historical data.

 #### Prediction Type
-This is a **regression problem** because the target variable is continuous.
-The model aims to predict the exact duration of outages rather than categorizing them into discrete classes.

-#### Target Variable
-The response variable for this prediction task is:
-- **`OUTAGE.DURATION`**: The total duration of the power outage in minutes.
+This is a **multi-class classification problem**, as the target variable (`CAUSE.CATEGORY`) consists of several discrete categories representing different causes of power outages (e.g., severe weather, equipment failure).

 #### Features
-To make predictions, the model will use the following features that are known at the time of the outage:
+To make predictions, the model will use the following features that are available at the time of prediction:
-- **`CAUSE.CATEGORY`**: The primary cause of the outage (e.g., severe weather, equipment failure).
-This can provide context for the duration of the outage.
-- **`MONTH`**: Encodes seasonal effects that may influence outage patterns and durations.
+- **`MONTH`**: Represents the time of year, which may influence outage causes due to seasonal weather patterns.
-- **`CLIMATE.REGION`**: Reflects regional climate conditions, which may affect the severity of outages.
+- **`CLIMATE.REGION`**: Encodes regional climate conditions, which could impact the likelihood of certain outage causes.
-- **`NERC.REGION`**: Indicates the electrical region responsible for managing the outage.
+- **`NERC.REGION`**: Indicates the electrical region responsible for managing the outage, potentially reflecting systemic or infrastructure-related factors.
-- **`CUSTOMERS.AFFECTED`**: The number of customers affected, which may correlate with the complexity of resolving the outage.
+- **`CUSTOMERS.AFFECTED`**: The number of customers impacted by the outage, which may correlate with the type of event causing the outage.
-- **`DEMAND.LOSS.MW`**: Represents the energy loss during the outage, a potential indicator of the scale and complexity of the outage.
+- **`DEMAND.LOSS.MW`**: Represents the energy loss during the outage, which could be indicative of the scale and nature of the outage.

 #### Justification for Features
-The selected features are all known at the time of prediction and exclude information that would only become available after the outage (e.g., restoration time).
-This ensures the model is practical and adheres to real-world constraints.
+The selected features are all known or measurable at the time of prediction, ensuring that the model operates under realistic constraints.
+They capture critical information about the timing, regional context, and scale of outages, which are key factors influencing outage causes.

 #### Handling Missing Data
 To address missing data:
-- Rows with missing values in the response variable, `OUTAGE.DURATION`, will be dropped.
+- Rows with missing values in the response variable, `CAUSE.CATEGORY`, are excluded from the analysis.
-- Missing values in numeric features will be imputed using the mean.
+- Missing values in numeric features are imputed using the mean.
-- Missing values in categorical features will be imputed using the most frequent value.
+- Missing values in categorical features are imputed using the most frequent value.

 #### Evaluation Metrics
-To evaluate the regression model, the **R² score** will be used.
-This metric measures the proportion of variance in the target variable explained by the model, providing insight into how well the model captures the underlying patterns in the data.
-R² was chosen because it is intuitive and widely used for regression problems, making it an effective metric for assessing model performance.
+To evaluate the classification model, both the **F1 score** and the **R² score** will be used.
+The F1 score balances precision and recall across all classes, making it suitable for multi-class classification problems where class imbalances may exist.
+The R² score measures the proportion of variance in the target variable explained by the model, providing insight into how well the model captures the underlying patterns in the data.
+Together, these metrics offer a comprehensive view of the model’s performance, balancing class-wise accuracy and overall predictive strength.

 # Baseline Model